rhit-lahmanjh/Sky_Guardian/README.md

 inTellogence uses <a href="https://flet.dev">Flet</a>, a simplified <a href="https://flutter.dev">Flutter</a> model, to build the GUI.
 Python is currently supported, but Go and C# are <a href="https://flet.dev/roadmap/">coming soon</a>.<br>
 <br>

-When first starting the program, the GUI brings you to a "landing" page where a user will be able to connect 1 or 2 drones. <br>
+When first starting the program, the GUI brings you to a connection setup page where a user will be able to connect 1 or 2 drones. <br>
 <br>

+TODO Connection Page Image

 After verifying that the drone(s) are connected, the user can continue to a Main Dashboard that displays the OpenCV window output, text input for chosen object identification, and buttons to Launch, Land, Hover an inidividual drone or both drones simultaneosly. <br>
 <br>